 Best hosted SaaS server monitoring tools

-Datadog is the industry leader with the most comprehensive and up to date set of integrations, however this also means it has a more complex UI.
+Datadog is the industry leader with the most comprehensive and up to date set of integrations, however this also means it has a more complex UI and is expensive.

 New Relic is best known for application performance monitoring (APM) but can now monitor everything, including server monitoring.
 It has a clean UI but has more limited alerting capabilities.

 Also considered: Dynatrace, Logic Monitor + 2 more